rsdoiel/antenna/planet.md

 ---

-## Omagh inquiry told pace of disclosure 'must increase'
+## PSNI disclosing Omagh information 'as quickly as it can'

 date: 2025-06-22, from: RTÉ News